Yugoslav minelayer Zmaj: General characteristics

 Zmaj's layout was typical for a ship of her type, with the bridge positioned in the center of the raised forecastle, and the aft deck built low and wide to facilitate aircraft handling.
 She was 83 m long overall.
 She had a beam of 13 m and, at deep load, a draft of 4 m.
 She displaced 1870 t at standard load.
 Zmaj's two propellers were powered by a pair of eight-cylinder, four-stroke MAN Diesel engines that had a maximum output of 3260 shp.
 This was enough to propel her to a speed of 15 knots.
 She carried a total of 140 t of fuel which gave her a range of 4000 nmi.
 Zmaj's crew totaled 145 officers and men.

 She lacked the traditional funnel as her engine uptakes were taken up through the lattice mainmast amidships, which also served as the crane post.
 She was fitted with a lattice aircraft handling crane with a capacity of 6500 kg.
 Zmaj was provided with six boats: two abreast of the bridge on either side, two abreast of the mainmast, one of which was a motorboat, and two dinghies on the stern.
 She was a poor seakeeping ship due to a combination of her high silhouette and shallow draft, which made her very susceptible to crosswinds, and made steering difficult.

 The ship was fitted with two single 55-caliber 83.5 mm Škoda anti-aircraft (AA) guns, one each mounted on the forecastle and the stern.
 They had a maximum elevation of +85° and fired a 10 kg shell at a muzzle velocity of 800 m/s.
 The guns had a rate of fire of 12 rounds per minute and had a maximum ceiling of 11300 m.
 Four 40 mm 67-caliber Škoda AA guns were mounted between the bridge and the mainmast in a twin-gun mount on each side amidships.
 They fired a 0.95 kg shell at a muzzle velocity of 950 m/s.
 After her 1937 conversion to a minelayer, Zmaj carried 100 mines.

 A single dismantled de Havilland DH.60 Moth floatplane was stored in the aircraft hold between the forward superstructure and the mainmast.
-Its components would be moved from the hold by the aircraft crane to the after deck where it could be assembled.
+Its components would be moved from the hold by the aircraft crane to the after deck where the aircraft could be assembled.
 Then the aircraft would be swayed over the side where it could be launched.
 The aircraft was removed from the ship when she was converted into a minelayer.